 Ironwood Pig Sanctuary Facilities

 All this water comes from three main sources.
 We have a well on site where we pump 2,000 gallons of water a day.
 This is sufficient for the cooler winter months but is not adequate for the hot summer months.
-Since we use 5,000 gallons of water a day we need to supplement our well with multiple trips into the nearby town of Red Rock with our two water trucks.
-We are able to get 5,000 gallons total with both trucks during each trip.
-Over a week we need to make four or five trips.
+Since we use 7,000 gallons of water a day in the summer we need to supplement our well with multiple trips into the nearby town of Red Rock with our two water trucks.
+We are able to get 4,000 gallons during each trip.
+Over a week we need to make about 9 trips.
 Each trip takes almost two hours with driving, loading, and unloading.
-We usually do this on one day a week and for the balance of the week we use water in our storage tanks.
+We usually do this on two days a week and for the days we don't get water we use water in our storage tanks.

 With the uncertain situation in the Middle East there may be a fuel crisis resulting in not being able to get diesel fuel for our water trucks.
 We have a full 500-gallon diesel fuel tank at the sanctuary.
 This would provide the fuel we would need during a fuel crisis.

 We could also have a power outage that might last a day or more, depending upon the cause, where we could not pump water through the miles of piping to the hundreds of hose bibs and automatic waterers watering our pigs.
 We are remote from Tucson, so major repairs to the power grid might not come as quickly as they would in town when more people are affected.
 We have a 30,000 watt generator that we used originally before the sanctuary received power almost three years ago.
 We run this generator once a month for an hour or so to make sure it is still serviceable.
 In a power outage we would be able to use it to power the pressure pump to supply water to all our fields.